-Technology is changing the face of healthcare as we know it.
-Virtual and Augmented Reality that once were associated only with game and film industries are now becoming a real game-changer in healthcare.
+Technology is changing the face of healthcare as we know it. virtual reality and augmented reality that once were associated only with game and film industries are now becoming a real game-changer in healthcare.
 Gone are the days when students practiced on real patients.
 Today, VR and AR solutions can not only improve medical education and training but also provide profound patient treatment, medical rehabilitation, consultation, and diagnosis.
 What’s next?

 AR & VR in Healthcare: The Industry Landscape